Snow Control Plan

 One of the questions on the awareness survey asked if you knew where your street fell in the plowing priority list.
 My question is: San Juan is listed in the top tier; however, I don't think that includes Upper San Juan, does it?
 If not, that should probably be indicated, so residents will know for sure.
 I noticed that some streets were differentiated by Upper & Lower, but not San Juan.
 Thanks

-L Flores asked over 2 years ago
+L Flores asked almost 3 years ago

 We have updated the snow plan above to indicate that Lower San Juan is priority 1.
 Thank you for your submission!